- advertisements -

 Mackerel

-Mackerel is a common fish name often grouped with oily fish in seafood discussions.
+Mackerel is a common fish name often talked about with other oily fish.
+People usually recognize the name from seafood lists.

 Bass